Scientific Name

 Etymology

-The specific epithet "columella" (pronounced "kol-um-EL-luh") means "a small column or pillar" and refers to the tight arrangement of the leaves around the stem of this species, forming a four-angled column.
+The specific epithet "columella" (pronounced "kol-um-EL-luh") means "small column" or "little pillar" and refers to the tight arrangement of the leaves around the stem of this species, which creates a four-angled column shape.

 Crassula columella is native to South Africa.
 It is restricted to the area between Grootmis and Lekkersing in the Northern Cape province and grows on upper slopes or in crevices in quartzite outcrops, usually on the southwestern aspect of low hills.